Subscribe

 Up to 5 specialists

-Product owner (usually on the client’s side), project manager, business analyst, software architect, UI/UX designer
+Product owner (usually on the client’s side), project manager, business analyst, UI/UX designer, and at least one software developer, depending on the complexity of a PoC.

 MVP development